r57zone/DSAdvance/README.md

 ✔️ Windows control, volume adjustment, and screenshot creation using a gamepad;<br>
 ✔️ Remapping Xbox controller buttons, different profiles;<br>
 ✔️ Keyboard and mouse emulation for old games, as well as profiles;<br>
-✔️ Support for adaptive triggers for Sony DualSense in USB connection mode;<br>
+✔️ Support for adaptive triggers for Sony DualSense in USB connection mode (pistol, rifle, sniper rifle, bow, car pedal);<br>
 ✔️ Various emulation modes for games with adaptive triggers;<br>
 ✔️ Battery level display on the light bar and player indicators (for Sony gamepads);<br>
 ✔️ Turning off the light bar for full immersion in the dark;<br>